neuefische/web-exercises/sessions/css-animations/toast-animations/README.md

 # Toast Animation

-In this CodeSandbox you are going to practice animating properties in CSS!
+In this Project you are going to practice animating properties in CSS!

-## Task
+## Task 1

-### Part 1

-The hover effect on the submit button looks quite ugly.
-Let's change that.
+The hover effect on the submit button can still be improved.
+Let's do that.

-- Add a `transition` property to the submit button and animate the transition to the hover state for all properties.
-Find some values that you personally like.
+Find some rules you like and animate them with transitions.

+- Use at least one timing-function
+- Assign different durations
+- Think of using delays

+> Also check out the handout.
+It holds some answers to the questions that may come to you.

-### Part 2
+## Task 2

-When you click on the button, a toast appears on the bottom right corner.
-Lets animate it as well, but this time we want a different animation when the toast leaves the screen!
+When you click the submit button, a toast appears in the upper left corner.
+Currently this toast is animated with transitions.

-- first define a transition in the `.toast.enter` ruleset.
-This will be describing the enter animation.
-- then define the exit animation in the `.toast.exit` ruleset.
-This time use the bezier tool in the developer tools to find an animation that bounces a little to the left before the toast leaves to the right.

-Switch to the [`css/styles.css`](./css/styles.css) file and make something great happen!
+You have 2 options to solve this task.

+You can now:

+### Option 1 - Keep Transitions:

+- Keep animating the toast with transitions
+- Make the animation your own by changing it

+  > Can be achieved without the use of JavaScript

+### Option 2 - Change Transitions to keyframes: ( advanced )

+- Change the way to animate the toast and use keyframes

+  > Is much more versatile to customize, but holds far more pitfalls.

+  > Probably needs adjustments of CSS and JavaScript.

 ## Notes

-- You only have to touch the [`css/styles.css`](./css/styles.css) file.
+- You only have to touch the [`css/styles.css`](./css/styles.css) file to solve this tasks, but taking a look at the [`js/index.js`](./js/index.js) and making adjustments won't set you back in any case.
+Go for it!

 ## Development